Skip to Main Content Skip to Footer Toggle Navigation Menu

 Geography

-GEOG 111 - Human Geography of Global Issues
+GEOG 111 - Geography, Environment, and Society: Global Issues and Local Patterns

-It is crucial to understand the biophysical and cultural particularities of different world regions as well as the forces that bind them together.
-This course begins with an exploration of global flows and connections, and then takes us on a scholarly tour of the world, with stops in Africa, the Middle East, Europe, Asia and the Americas.
-Along the way we'll systematically investigate major human and physical geography themes such as population dynamics and migration, agricultural change, human-environment interactions, health and disease, economic change and development, urbanization, and cultural shifts.
-This course is an alternative to GEOG 111 - Human Geography of Global Issues as well as GEOG 115 - Thinking Geographically: The Fundamentals of Human Geography.
-Students should take one course or the other as an introduction to the field or the major.
-(Students can also earn credit equivalent to this course, GEOG 111 or GEOG 115 by scoring a 4 or 5 on the Advanced Placement exam in Human Geography).
+This course introduces students to geography, a dynamic field that focuses on human-environment interactions, spatial patterns, global connections, and regional differences.
+Students learn key analytical tools, concepts, and perspectives in geography and then explore the significance of these for understanding our world.
+Students also gain analytical and critical thinking skills unique to geography that will enrich their education in the liberal arts and propel them along their chosen career path or specialization.
+Course assignments emphasize hands-on and field-based learning activities.
+This is one of three introductory course options in geography.
+This course begins with an exploration of global flows and connections, and then takes you on a scholarly tour of the world, with stops in Africa, the Middle East, Europe, Asia, and the Americas.
+Along the way, you systematically investigate major human and physical geography themes such as population dynamics and migration, agricultural change, human-environment interactions, health and disease, economic change and development, urbanization, and cultural shifts.
+Students may take only one of GEOG-111, GEOG-113, or GEOG-115 as an introductory course for the Geography major or minor (students can also earn credit equivalent to this course by scoring a 4 or 5 on the Advanced Placement Exam in Human Geography).

-Human geography studies the dynamic development of our world.
-Across sub-disciplines that may focus on cities, politics, economics, cultures, population, or many other subjects, human geographers share some fundamental conceptual tools to understand our world and embrace similar approaches to producing geographic knowledge about it.
-In this course, we will together explore these epistemological and methodological bases of the discipline.
-We will start with the histories and various traditions of geography and advance to key geographic concepts such as space, time, place, scale, landscape, system, nature, development, globalization and risk.
-We will also survey approaches of practicing human geography and consider vital questions like what data to use, which methods to employ, and what analyses to perform.
+This course introduces students to geography, a dynamic field that focuses on human-environment interactions, spatial patterns, global connections, and regional differences.
+This is one of three introductory course options in geography.
+In this course, we explore the epistemological and methodological bases of human geography.
+We start with the histories and paradigms of geography and advance to key geographic concepts such as space, time, place, scale, landscape, system, nature, development, globalization, and risk.
+We will also survey approaches to practicing human geography and consider vital questions like what data to use, which methods to employ, and what analyses to perform.
+Course assignments emphasize hands-on and field-based learning activities that aim to empower students to engage with the world around them and produce geographic knowledge.
 By bringing the "knowing" and the "doing" of human geography together, this course aims to help students appreciate that human geography is not a collection of geographical facts, but an intellectual institution always open to new perspectives and approaches, and constantly evolving with our societies.
+Students will gain analytical and critical thinking skills unique to geography that will enrich their liberal arts education and propel them along their chosen career paths or specializations.
+Students may take only one of GEOG-111, GEOG-113, or GEOG-115 as an introductory course for the Geography major or minor (students can also earn credit equivalent to this course by scoring a 4 or 5 on the Advanced Placement Exam in Human Geography).

 GEOG 194 - Topics Course